clydebarrow/rvstuff/README.md

 ## DC-DC converter

 To provide the required 48VDC to the dish, you will need a 12-48V DC-DC converter.
 The dish requires up to 120W during boot (and when in snow-melt mode) but you should over-size the DC-DC converter - the cheaper units tend to over-state their capabilities.
-I would recommend a minimum rating of 200W.
+I would recommend a minimum rating of 250W.
 I used
 [this unit](https://www.amazon.com.au/gp/product/B09HV9GLMB)
-which is seriously over-sized for the job, and also requires a mounting case.
+which is seriously over-sized for the job, and also requires a mounting case (3d model for that in this repository.)
 Others have reported success with a [384W uxcell converter](https://www.amazon.com.au/uxcell-Big-Size-Waterproof-Converter-Regulator/dp/B01LYVSL53) which would make mounting easier.